Maroua-El-Imame/pands-project/README.md

 - [x]   analysis.py > outputs a summary of each variable to a single text file
 - [x]   analysis.py > saves a histogram of each variable to png files
 - [x]   analysis.py > outputs a scatter plot of each pair of variables
-- [ ]   Perform any other analysis you think is appropriate.
+- [x]   Perform any other analysis you think is appropriate.
 - [x]   in extra: a Jupyter notebook containing all necessary comments.**•***"This notebook is intended to contain only self-written content, as well as code from external sources to include with proper referencing where appropriate*.

 ## 🔹 Task Breakdown

 This section breaks this project into smaller manageable steps.
 It outlines the project in terms of initiation, research, analysis and visualization of the **Iris dataset using Python** .

-The project management approach I followed is ' the five phases of the project lifecycle '.
+This project follows the five key phases of the project lifecycle: Initiation, Planning, Execution, and Closing.

+This approach mirrors the methodology outlined in the Project Management Body of Knowledge (PMBOK® Guide), a globally recognized framework for project management practices.

 ### 🔸Initiation phase :
 ---